chr0nu5/PokiLib/README.md

 make
 ```

-You will no have an `encrypt.so` file that you can copy to the required location.
+You will now have an `encrypt.so` file that you can copy to the required location.

 ### Windows